 She finishes off her colouring routine with this: "Then on the ends of my hair, I never actually put colour, I just put this conditioner that has a red tinge to it."

-Caitlin Casey is a Senior Beauty & Fashion Products Writer for heat, Closer, and Grazia.
-She covers shopping, women's lifestyle, popular culture as well as all things trending.
+Caitlin Casey was a Senior Beauty & Fashion Products Writer for heat, Closer, and Grazia.
+She covered shopping, women's lifestyle, popular culture as well as all things trending.